felipelouza/mm-repair/algos/Readme.md

 ## Build

-Upon cloning the repository, from the root directory of the project `cd` into the this subdirectory.
+Upon cloning the repository, from the root directory of the project `cd` into the `algos` subdirectory.

 ```bash
 cd algos